Car Advertisement Examples: 5 High Performance Facebook Auto Ads

 Top tips for Facebook Lead Ads

-- The Facebook Lead Ad format can easily be used for either hand raiser campaigns, brochure requests or test drive bookings.
-Experiment with using Lead Ads for different types of campaigns and monitor the results.
+The Facebook Lead Ad format can easily be used for either hand raiser campaigns, brochure requests or test drive bookings.
+Experiment with using Lead Ads for different types of car advertisement campaigns to reach potential buyers and monitor the results.

 Send tracking codes with each lead to your CRM/ DMS so you can track through to vehicle sales.

-Facebook Dynamic ads are an incredibly effective way for car dealerships to sell new and used car inventory faster.
+Facebook Automotive Inventory Ads are an incredibly effective way for car dealerships to sell new and used car inventory faster.
 In this example, CarMax is doing a great job of listing the available used car vehicles available around their stores.

 How do they work?